 You must complete a "makeup" assignment if you miss 2 classes (no exceptions for any reason).
-The make-up assignment will not be graded or returned.
+The make-up assignment will not marked as either "accepted" or "not accepted".
 No make-up is required if a class is missed but you will obviously lose participations points.